SmallJoker/OpenEdits/doc/lua_api.md

  * `on_intersect_once(tile)` <- `nil`
     * Called once when entering the block.
     * `tile` (number): The tile index of the block

+**Guideline for tile changes**

+If a block has multiple tiles, the following cases exist:

+1. All tiles have the same *physical properties*, e.g. the player never collides.
+2. The *physical properties* are different on at least one tile, i.e. the physics depend on the shown tile.

+The *physical properties* depend on `(Tile Definition).type` and `on_collide`.
+Hence, the following rule of thumb exists:

+1. The same: The tiles may be changed freely by the client. (`env.world.set_tile`)
+2. Differing: Tile changes must be initiated by the server. ([Script events])